 But here's roughly what you'd really see, looking at the same scene from the same angle:

 Once you move your head and walk around to see the "holograms" from different angles, then your mind will start to put together the pieces and feel like there are virtual objects all around you.
 But at any given point, you're only going to see the virtual through a tiny little window floating directly in front of you.
-It's a big compromise – and one Microsoft has been less than upfront about.
+It's a big compromise.

 The kicker is, when you take a step back and look at how polished the device is on the whole, and consider how extremely early it is in this AR game, HoloLens' FOV is completely acceptable.
 If the alternative were Microsoft keeping the device locked behind closed doors, waiting to reveal it to the public until the FOV was closer to virtual reality's 96-110 degree range, then we can live with the tiny view.
 We love these kinds of previews that pre-release gear like HoloLens allows us to have.

-If you can get past that far-too-casual deception, HoloLens can take you on magical journeys, even with its currently scant app selection and laughably small FOV.
+If you can get past the FOV, HoloLens can take you on magical journeys.
 Unlike VR, where you forget about your real surroundings while you're seemingly teleported to fantasy lands, AR instead mystifies you by merging the fantasy with the real.
 So you can have a video call with someone who scribbles instructions that float in mid-air, kick back and watch YouTube videos in what looks like a 50-inch TV hanging on your wall or find a kidnapped child (fictionally, of course) by investigating a reconstructed crime scene in your own living room.